AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 ### Baseline Experiment: Old Tube Settler at 2 mm/s Upflow Velocity
 A baseline control experiment, at 2 mm/s upflow velocity, was conducted without any printed inserts.
 As seen in Figure 10, the effluent turbidity lies between 4 to 40 NTU.
 Within the first ten hours of the experiment, the effluent turbidity remained fairly constant, therefore indicating a floc blanket formed and stabilized; however, the floc blanket began to decay exponentially, illustrated by the exponential increase in effluent turbidity after the tenth hour.
 Flocs also settled at the bottom of the tube settler, producing "gelling," or forming a thick and dense layer, in a very compact manner (Figure 11).
 The exponential increase of the turbidity indicated an exponential decay of the floc blanket.
 This led to the implementation of the stacked cylinder design, whose goal was to stabilize the floc blanket and prevent gelling.

-**[How was exponential increase determined.
-Was there a line of best fit?
-If there was please include that on the same graph as Figure 11 along with the R^2 value.
-If not, you should include it -addressed ML]**

 ![Baseline Expt Old Settler 2 mm/s](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/2019%20Spring/images/oldts.noinsert.2mmsgraph.PNG)
 Figure 10: Baseline experiment results for a 2 mm/s upflow velocity in the old tube settler.
 The turbidity increased exponentially after the tenth hour.
 The orange line is the line of best fit, which increases exponentially.
 The code used to create this graph can be found in the Python Code section in the Manual.